andrebnassis/safadometer/README.md

 The goal of this project is to practice some concepts in a React application.
 You can find here:

+* Solution for Browser Language Detector that works on Chrome and Safari (at least)
 * i18next for translation
 * Material UI components
-* CSS practice with images
+* handle some CSS

 ## Published version